Aritri96/ElastiQ/README.md

 # ElastiQ

-**ElastiQ** is a Python-based tool for calculating elastic constants of materials using stress and strained coordinate data obtained from DFT calculations.
+**ElastiQ** is a Python-based tool for calculating elastic constants of materials using stress and strained coordinate data obtained from DFT calculations with out consedering Cauchy-Born rule.
+See paper ....

 ---